dnanexus/dxfuse/doc/Internals.md

 The `state` can be one of `open`, `closing`, `closed`.
 It applies to all data objects.

 The `id` will be empty when a file is first created.
 It will be populated when it is first uploaded to the platform.
-Every update the id will change.
+If `-allowOverwrite` mode is used, the id will change when the file is overwritten.
 This is because DNAx files are immutable, and changing, even a single byte, requires rewriting the entire file, generating a new id.

 The `namespace` table stores information on the directory structure.